Hamilton Wood Type & Printing Museum, September 2017

 Shift San Francisco Center for the Book Gallery, February to April 2014

-Carleton College Library, Dartmouth College Special Collections, Rhode Island School of Design Special Collections, Swarthmore College Special Collections, Temple University Special Collections, University of the Arts, University of California-Santa Barbara Special Collections, SCAD Special Collections, University of Michigan, University of Iowa Special Collection, UCLA Special Collections, University of Utah Special Collections, University of Wisconsin-Milwaukee Special Collections, and Yale University Art of the Book Collection, Mary Austin private collection and Jack Ginsberg private collection.
+California Polytechnic State University, Carleton College Library, The Center for Book Arts, Colorado College, Columbia University, Dartmouth College Special Collections, Metropolitan Museum of Art, Rhode Island School of Design Special Collections, Savannah College of Art and Design Special Collections, Swarthmore College Special Collections, Temple University Special Collections, University of the Arts, University of California- Los Angeles Special Collections, University of California-Santa Barbara Special Collections, University of Cincinnati, University of Florida-Gainesville, University of Iowa Special Collections, University of Michigan, University of Nevada-Reno, University of Utah Special Collections, University of Washington-Seattle Special Collections, University of Wisconsin-Milwaukee Special Collections, Yale University Art of the Book Collection, Mary Austin private collection and Jack Ginsberg private collection.

 Tricia Treacy is a Philadelphia-born interdisciplinary designer, artist and educator.
 Her collaborative creative practice tangles design, language, typography, printing and experimental book design.
-Creative research has been presented at various venues including Atypi, the Center for the Book in New York, and TypeCon national conferences.
-She was awarded fellowships/grants from American Academy of Rome, DesignInquiry and the Center for Craft, Creativity and Design.
-She is an Assistant Professor in the Art Department at Appalachian State University in Boone, NC.
+Creative research has been presented at various venues including Atypi, the Center for the Book in New York, Tasmeem Doha and TypeCon national conferences.
+She was awarded fellowships/grants from American Academy in Rome, DesignInquiry and the Center for Craft, Creativity and Design.
+She is an Associate Professor of Graphic Design at Appalachian State University in Boone, NC.

-Sarah Bryant, who operates as Big Jump Press, produces artist’s books and prints in editions ranging in size from ten to one hundred copies.
+Sarah Bryant operates as Big Jump Press and produces artist’s books and prints in editions ranging in size from ten to one hundred copies.
 Her work can be found in dozens of collections including The Yale Arts Library, The Houghton Library at Harvard University, The New York Public Library and The Darling Bio-medical Library at UCLA.
 Sarah received her MFA from the University of Alabama MFA in the Book Arts Program in 2008.
 She has taught book arts courses for the University of Georgia, the University of Alabama, and Wells College, where she was the Victor Hammer Fellow from 2008-2011.
-She currently lives in the UK and teaches bookbinding and letterpress printing workshops there and across the United States.
+Sarah is an Assistant Professor for the MFA Book Arts Program in the School of Library and Information Studies at The University of Alabama.

 Macy Chadwick received a MFA in Book Arts and Printmaking from The University of the Arts in Philadelphia.
-She now resides in Oakland, California where she creates books and limited edition prints in her letterpress studio.
-She is also part-time faculty of the Academy of Art University in San Francisco.
-Her work is in prominent collections in the US and abroad, including the Victoria and Albert Museum, Yale University Special Collections and University of Washington, Seattle.
+She now resides in Petaluma, California where she is the founder and director of In Cahoots Residency.
+The residency provides housing and studio space to both emerging and professional artists with a focus on artists books, letterpress, printmaking, writing, and collaboration.
+Macy continues to create books and limited edition prints in her letterpress studio and her work is in prominent collections in the U.S. and abroad, including the Victoria and Albert Museum, Yale University Special Collections, and the Jack Ginsberg Collection in South Africa.

 Denise Bookwalter is a printmaker and book artist that lives in Tallahassee, Florida.
 She grew up with her four sisters in Ohio, received her BA from Northwestern University, MA from University of Illinois and MFA from Indiana University in printmaking.
 She is currently an Associate Professor in the Art Department at Florida State University where she is Area Head of Printmaking and Director of Small Craft Advisory Press.